mireczech/cold-paws-labelling-selection-strategies/README.md

 python vis_clustering.py
 ```

-The output folder contains some example outputs for reference
+The output folder contains some example outputs for reference which need to be downloaded seperately from the link above.